 - Media studies

-Fine art and graphic design are both offered as options under art and design.
+Fine Art and Photography are both offered as options under art and design.

 The GCiE is designed to be a similar standard to an AS level.